Single Mum’s Worries

 Home is a rented two-room HDB flat in Marine Parade area, where she currently lives with her youngest daughter.
 Her elder daughter has married and moved out.

-Her salary barely covers her home and daughter’s expenses, which includes paying for rent, utility bills, town council, as well as for her daughter’s school fees and accommodation, totaling up to $990 each month.
+Her salary barely covers her home and daughter’s expenses, which includes paying for rent, utility bills, town council, as well as for her daughter’s school fees and accommodation, totalling up to $990 each month.

 “It was a very difficult time after the divorce, and once, I had to seek help from the temple.
 They gave me some rice and dry rations to help with the expenses…”